spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/3-partitioning.md

     To configure the execution of the Batch application, add the following properties to your environment:

 ```
-export spring_datasource_url=jdbc:mariadb://localhost:3306/task // <1>
-export spring_datasource_username=root // <2>
-export spring_datasource_password=password // <3>
-export spring_datasource_driverClassName=org.mariadb.jdbc.Driver // <4>
-export spring_batch_initializeSchema=always // <5>
+export spring_batch_initializeSchema=always // <1>
-java -jar target/partition-0.0.1-SNAPSHOT.jar
+java -jar target/partition-0.0.1-SNAPSHOT.jar --spring.application.json='{"spring":{"datasource":{"url":"jdbc:mariadb://localhost:3306/task","username":"root","password":"password","driverClassName":"org.mariadb.jdbc.Driver"}}}'
 ```

-- <1> `spring.datasource.url`: Set the URL to your database instance.
-In this example, we connect to a MariaDB `task` database on our local machine at port 3306.
-- <2> `spring.datasource.username`: The user name to be used for the MariaDB database.
-In this example, it is `root`.
-- <3> `spring.datasource.password`: The password to be used for the MariaDB database.
-In this example, it is `password`.
-- <4> `spring.datasource.driverClassName`: The driver to use to connect to the MariaDB database.
-In this example, it is `org.mariadb.jdbc.Driver`.
-- <5> `spring.batch.initializeSchema`: Initializes the database with the tables required for Spring Batch.
+- <1> `spring.batch.initializeSchema`: Initializes the database with the tables required for Spring Batch.
 In this example, we state that we `always` want to do this.
 This does not overwrite the tables if they already exist.

 #### Cleanup